 Macaroni and cheese is classic comfort food and since this easy mac and cheese recipe takes just minutes to make, it’s a recipe you can enjoy making over and over again.

-Truly, it takes about the same amount of time to make this classic mac and cheese as it does to make the kind from a box – and this version is so much better homemade!
+Truly, it takes about the same amount of time to make this classic macaroni and cheese as it does to make the kind from a box – and this version is so much better homemade!

 Other favorite pasta types include fusilli, rotini, and shells.